Crazypedia/sharkey_hashtag_trends_ads/README.md

 - **Attribution & provenance:** Images are sourced from public posts on other servers.
 Consider adding attribution (origin domain + post URL) to the ad memo or Drive file description if your policies require it.
 - **NSFW is best‑effort:** Filters avoid obvious NSFW via content warnings, tags, and common terms.
 They are not perfect.
 Review before publishing in sensitive contexts.
-- **Neighborly rate limits:** Add small delays between requests if you expand your bubble; some servers rate limit aggressively.
+- **Neighborly rate limits:** Add small delays between requests if you expand your seed list; some servers rate limit aggressively.
 - **Timezones:** `startsAt`/`expiresAt` are sent in UTC; your UI may show local time.
 - **Production hygiene:** Prefer updating/rotating ads over deleting Drive media.
 Deleting files breaks ads that reference them.